Vobase

 schema.ts β Drizzle table definitions

-handlers.ts β Hono routes (HTTP API)
+handlers/ β Hono routes (HTTP API)

-pages/ β React pages (list, detail, create)
+pages/ β React pages β list, detail, create

-seed.ts β sample data for dev
+seed.ts β demo data

 // modules/projects/schema.ts

-import { sqliteTable, text, integer } from 'drizzle-orm/sqlite-core'
+import { sql } from 'drizzle-orm'

 import { nanoidPrimaryKey } from '@vobase/core'

-export const projects = sqliteTable('projects', {
+export const projects = pgTable('projects', {

 id: nanoidPrimaryKey(),